lrknaff/number-guesser-remix/README.md

 ### Goals of This Lesson
   - Build a basic web app from scratch using React
-  - Associated with the React In Theory SlideDeck (not necessary for this lesson plan)

 ## There Are 2 Starting points to this lesson:
   1. If you want to build your app from scratch, start here and make sure you're in the branch `from-scratch`.